nexmo-community/tweet-sentiment-analysis/README.md

-### npm run dev
+### clone repo:
-Runs both server and client simultaneously
+- run `npm install` in root of project && within the `/client` folder
-Open localhost:3000 to see React app's content
+- rename `.env-example` files to `.env` in both the root & `/client` folder

-## Note:
+- add a `private.key` file to hold your Nexmo key in root of project
-A few files need to be added with your personal credentials:
+- Fill in the `.env` files with your personal credentials:

 In `tweet-sentiment-analysis/.env`:
 ```javascript